 Are you between the ages of 55 and 80 and in relatively good health?

-Have you been smoking (at least) a pack a day for 30 years or two packs a day for 15 years?
+Have you been smoking or did you previously smoke (at least) a pack a day for 30 years or two packs a day for 15 years?

 Do I Have the Symptoms of Lung Cancer?